micahjsmith/website/content/blog/poor-mans-google-sheets-mail-merge.md

 Use a formula to create a mailto link from the message content[^1].

 [Mailto links](https://en.wikipedia.org/wiki/Mailto) are URLs of the form `mailto:` that allow you to request an email message to be prepared with different parameters, such as the recipient, the subject line, and the body.
 These are mostly used just to turn your contact address into a link that opens in someone's email client, but can be much more useful.
-You can even specify arbitrary email headers ([spec](https://tools.ietf.org/html/rfc6068)).
+You can even specify arbitrary email headers (spec at [RFC 6068](https://tools.ietf.org/html/rfc6068)).

 ```text
 =HYPERLINK(